Disclaimer

 - Failure-to-pay penalties

-Criminal tax cases are less common and reserved for serious situations involving strong evidence of intent, deception, or obstruction.
+Criminal cases are less common.
+They are reserved for situations involving strong evidence of willful misconduct.

-These cases are handled by IRS Criminal Investigation and referred to the Department of Justice.
+These cases are handled by the IRS Criminal Investigation Division and referred to the U.S. Department of Justice Tax Division.

 - Substantial fines